senanito85/Java_ChangeMaker/README.md

 # Java_MoneyChange
-program which will enable us to enter the money received by the customer and will populate the remaining amount to be given to the customer.
+program which allows user to enter the money received by the customer and populates the remaining amount to be given to the customer.